Layer7-Community/Utilities/gateway-init-container-examples/examples/dynamic/config/scripts/healthcheck/readme.md

-## Place a custom healthcheck.sh in this folder
+## Place custom healthcheck scripts in this folder